joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO insert screenshot of github projects

 Can you think of how you'd move sort a card in this UI with just your keyboard?
 How about move it to another column?
 It actually is possible to make this UI accessible, but automated scanning won’t be able to tell you how.

+Despite all of those downsides, Axe is a great starting point.
+Making your app axe clean will make it more accessible.
+We generally start with making a page Axe clean before doing more labor-intensive work, but that might be a good talk for next year!

 ### Forms Framework